valgaze/df-cheatcodes/README.md

 ## License

-This repo uses types & concepts from {{{actions-no-google}}} which itself is under apache license.
-At time of writing, it seemed that clearest/simplest thing to do is match license in a notice.
-Accordingly, this repo conforms to the Apache 2.0 license
+This repo uses types & concepts from **[actions-on-google](https://github.com/actions-on-google/actions-on-google-nodejs)** which itself is under apache license.
+At time of writing, it seemed that clearest/simplest thing to do is match that license in a notice-- accordingly, this repo conforms to the **[Apache 2.0 license](LICENSE)**